In addition to our catering and food distribution services, the Parc-Ex Curry Collective is involved in a variety of other mutual aid initiatives.

 Learn more about Cafè La Place Commune

-Community Garden (Garden Babylone)
+Community Garden (Jardin Babylone)

 One of Curry Collective’s customers (Vanessa Yanow) graciously donated her plot of community garden to Parc-Ex Curry Collective in the summer of 2022.